-On May 4th, Pactech hosted a Spring 2019 Happy Hour Gathering at Scott Seafood in downtown San Jose.
-It was a relaxing yet meaningful time of networking and learning about our guests’ interests, projects, and needs, while letting them know about Pactech’s High-Speed Interconnectivity Solutions for 10G/25G/40G/100G/200G/400G capabilities.Read More
+On May 9th, Pactech hosted a Spring 2019 Happy Hour Gathering at Scott’s Seafood in downtown San Jose.
+It was a relaxing yet meaningful time of networking and learning about our guests’ interests, projects, and needs, all while discussing Pactech’s High-Speed Inter-connectivity Solutions for 10G/25G/40G/100G/200G/400G capabilities.Read More

 When it comes to connecting high-speed components inside your PC, peripheral component interconnect express (PCIe) connections are essential.
 For the growing number of people who desire high resolution and powerful graphics processing units (GPU) or graphics cards, which are key to smooth gaming experiences, as well as video streaming, internet browsing, Photoshop or image processing, or video editing, PCIe connectors are necessary to connect the GPUs to enhance power supply units (PSU).Read More